themorlan/openREM/docs/netdicom-qr.rst

 By clicking on the studies of a query you can review the discovered DICOM series as well as to some extent the individual files that are part of those series.
-If no import tasks are shown, even though the study is marked for downloading, that probably means that the query has not been ``retrived``, respectively was aborted before completion.
+If no import tasks are shown, even though the study is marked for downloading, that probably means that the query has not been retrieved, i.e. was aborted before completion.
 In the example below the query was run with the setting to not ignore duplicates, therefore the study was still downloaded but then thrown away by the import.